Many Parallel Jobs#

 Next, after confirming the job is working correctly, add (hyper)parameters to the job YAML so that all job variants can be specified.

-1. Add Hyperparameters#
+1. Add hyperparameters#

 To launch jobs with different hyperparameters, add them as environment variables to the SkyPilot YAML, and make your main program read these environment variables: